XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Text in Binary`

 Think of all the letters in the alphabet.
-You could assign a number to each letter.
-“A” could be “1”, “B” could be “2”, and so on.
+You could assign a number to each letter. ``A” could be ``65”, “B” could be “66”, and so on.
 You can then represent any word or paragraph as a sequence of numbers, and as we saw, these numbers can be stored as on or off electrical signals.
 Every word you see on every webpage or your phone is represented using a system like this.

+ASCII is an abbreviation for American Standard Code for Information Interchange.
+ASCII is a table of characters for computers.
+It is binary code used by electronic equipment to handle text using the English alphabet, numbers, and other common symbols.

 <p align="center">
    Figure 8: ASCII Talbe